Questions and answers on avian influenza

-Avian flu virus is killed by heat and common disinfectants.
-Heat treatment such as cooking will destroy the viruses.
+Avian influenza viruses are killed by heat and common alcohol-based disinfectants.
+Heat treatment, such as cooking, will destroy the viruses.
 Ultraviolet (UV) light can also inactivate the viruses.

-How severe is the illness caused by avian influenza?
+How severe is the illness caused by avian influenza viruses?

 Most avian influenza viruses do not cause disease in humans, or cause only mild illness, such as fever or conjunctivitis.
-A few avian influenza viruses are known to cause severe disease with mortality in humans, notably, A(H5N1), A(H5N6), and A(H7N9) with mortality rate of up to 50%.
-Sporadic human cases infected with other avian influenza viruses such as A(H6N1), A(H7N2), A(H7N3), A(H7N4), A(H7N7), A(H9N2), A(H10N7) or A(H10N8) have been reported.
+A few avian influenza viruses are known to cause severe disease with mortality in humans, notably, A(H5N1), A(H5N6), and A(H7N9) with mortality rates of up to 50%.
+Sporadic human cases infected with other avian influenza viruses such as A(H6N1), A(H7N2), A(H7N3), A(H7N4), A(H7N7), A(H9N2), A(H10N7) or A(H10N8) have been reported with varying severity.

 What are the protective measures against avian influenza?

-Are any drugs available for prevention (prophylaxis) and treatment?
+Are any drugs available for prevention (prophylaxis) and treatment against avian influenza?

 Antiviral drugs such as oseltamivir and zanamivir are considered effective against several avian influenza viruses.
 Baloxavir marboxil is also licenced for use against influenza in the EU.

 Is there a vaccine against avian influenza in humans?

 There is no single vaccine against avian influenza.
 A specific vaccine is needed for each specific avian influenza strain, and they need to be adapted as the virus continues to change.
-During the Vaccine Composition Meetings at WHO twice a year, proposed candidate vaccine viruses belonging to different phylogenetic clades for pandemic preparedness are reviewed and updated.
+During the Vaccine Composition Meetings at the World Health Organization (WHO) twice a year, proposed candidate vaccine viruses belonging to different phylogenetic clades for pandemic preparedness are reviewed and updated.
 Such viruses are not available for ad hoc use, but are prepared for emergency situations.